 KEY: N = data do not exist; R = revised; U = data are not available.

-a All public road and street kilometers in the 50 states and the District of Columbia.
-For years prior to 1980, some kilometers of nonpublic roadways are included.
-No consistent data on private road kilometers are available.
-Beginning in 1998, approximately 70,000 kilometers of Bureau of Land Management Roads are excluded.
+a All public road and street mileage in the 50 states and the District of Columbia.
+For years prior to 1980, some miles of nonpublic roadways are included.
+No consistent data on private road mileage are available.
+Beginning in 1998, approximately 43,000 miles of Bureau of Land Management Roads are excluded.
 2010 Missouri and Wyoming's data are 2009.

-b Data represent kilometers of road owned (aggregate length of road, excluding yard tracks, sidings, and parallel lines).
+b Data represent miles of road owned (aggregate length of road, excluding yard tracks, sidings, and parallel lines).

 c Portions of Class I freight railroads, Amtrak, and Commuter rail networks share common trackage.
-Amtrak data represent kilometers of road operated.
+Amtrak data represent miles of road operated.

-d Transit system length is measured in directional route-kilometers.
-Directional route-kilometers are the distance in each direction over which public transportation vehicles travel while in revenue service.
-Directional route-kilometers are computed with regard to direction of service, but without regard to the number of traffic lanes or rail tracks existing in the right-of-way.
-Beginning in 2002, directional route-kilometers data for the Commuter and Light rail modes include purchased transportation.
-2005 and later years directional route-kilometer data for the Heavy rail mode include purchased transportation.
+d Transit system length is measured in directional route-miles.
+Directional route-miles are the distance in each direction over which public transportation vehicles travel while in revenue service.
+Directional route-miles are computed with regard to direction of service, but without regard to the number of traffic lanes or rail tracks existing in the right-of-way.
+Beginning in 2002, directional route-mileage data for the Commuter and Light rail modes include purchased transportation.
+2005 and later years directional route-mileage data for the Heavy rail mode include purchased transportation.

 f These are estimated sums of all domestic waterways which include rivers, bays, channels, and the inner route of the Southeast Alaskan Islands, but does not include the Great Lakes or deep ocean traffic.
 The Waterborne Commerce Statistics Center monitored 12,612 miles as commercially significant inland shallow-draft waterways in 2001.
 Beginning in 2007, waterways connecting lakes and the St. Lawrence seaway inside the U.S. are included.